Introduction: Demo or Die

 According to Van Dam, an important philosophical distinction between NLS and FRESS

-was that "Doug had these 4,000-character limits on his
+was that “Doug had these 4,000-character limits on his statements, and

-started out, to have limits on anything" [
+have limits on anything”

 At the same time, hyperlinks in these files were addressable down to the character.